ivan-jb-mak/weatherApp/README.md

 # weatherApp
-Weather app using weather API to display the weather temperature and other info.
+Weather app using weather API to display the weather, temperature and other info.